-Learners should focus on either a coachee or a mentee for 2.2, then address the knowledge, skills and characteristics separately, and include at least two examples for each (six in total).
 Learners should focus on either a coach or a mentor for 2.3, then address the knowledge, skills and characteristics separately, and include at least two examples for each (six in total).
-3. Learners need to participate in at least two coaching OR mentoring sessions to develop their sales knowledge and skills.
+Learners need to participate in at least two coaching OR mentoring sessions to develop their sales knowledge and skills.
 These can take place in their workplace, or in the training environment as part of a realistic simulated activity.
 Sessions should last for at least 30 minutes each.
 A contract should be agreed at the start of the sessions and should be documented formally or informally.
 Learners should take notes during their coaching or mentoring sessions and agree actions that they implement between the sessions.
 Learners should use their completed actions and session notes to evaluate the knowledge and skills that they gained because of the coaching/mentoring.
 They should explore how the knowledge and skills gained will impact them as sales professional in the future.
 If learners are currently working as sales professionals, they may like to give examples of what they have done differently in their role following the coaching or mentoring sessions.